isomerpages/ura-lkywcp/pages/faq.md

 #### **Can the city submit additional non-English materials?**

 The Stage B report must be completed in English.
-The nominated city may submit additional supporting documents in other languages, however only materials in English will be considered for evaluation.

-#### **Can the nominator for Stage A also write the reference letter for Stage B?**

-Yes.
-The Stage B reference letter is similar to the recommendation letter for Stage A.

 #### **What type of demonstration projects are eligible?**